Sociable Objects Workshop

 Assignments: Imagining Sociable Objects; purchase two XBee ZB Radios (Series 2) and one adaptor

-- XBee Configuration: PAN ID assignment, firmware updates, basic configuration, pair exercise
+- XBee Configuration: assignment presentations, PAN ID assignment, firmware updates, basic configuration, pair exercise, doorbell description

 - ZigBee Arduino: exercise review, math for mesh, firmware updates, ZigBee and Arduino, breakout board hookups, doorbell exercises